OGRECave/ogre/Docs/src/ogre-shadows.md

 ## Improving Shadow Quality

-### Shadow Camera Setups {#sm_shadow_camera_setup}

 The default projection used when rendering shadow textures is a uniform frustum.
 This is pretty straight forward but doesn't make the best use of the space in the shadow map since texels closer to the camera will be larger, resulting in 'jaggies'.
 There are several ways to distribute the texels in the shadow texture differently.
 Ogre is provided with several alternative shadow camera setups:
  - Ogre::FocusedShadowCameraSetup: Implements the uniform shadow mapping algorithm in focused mode.
- - LiSPSM (Ogre::LiSPSMShadowCameraSetup): Implements the Light Space Perspective Shadow Mapping Algorithm.
+ - Ogre::LiSPSMShadowCameraSetup: Implements the Light Space Perspective Shadow Mapping Algorithm.
- - PSSM (Ogre::PSSMShadowCameraSetup): Parallel Split Shadow Map (PSSM) shadow camera setup.
+ - Ogre::PSSMShadowCameraSetup: Parallel Split Shadow Map (PSSM) shadow camera setup.

- - Plane Optimal (Ogre::PlaneOptimalShadowCameraSetup): Implements the plane optimal shadow camera algorithm.
+ - Ogre::PlaneOptimalShadowCameraSetup: Implements the plane optimal shadow camera algorithm.

 These Shadow Camera Setups can be enabled for the whole Scene with SceneManager::setShadowCameraSetup or per light with Light::setCustomShadowCameraSetup